 If your business is exporting to the GB then you will need to put in place arrangements that enable these goods to clear the UK border.

 Exporters from the EU and importers in GB will require an Economic Operators Registration and Identification (EORI) number.

 The first questions for a GB-based business involved in this process seems an obvious one: is your business going to be importing any goods?

 You are an importer if your business is the first one bringing goods from outside GB and placing them on the market in GB.

 If someone has already placed a good on the GB market before you sell it in GB - or if the manufacturer has appointed another GB-based person to carry out importer duties - you will remain a distributor and will not have any additional responsibilities.

-The UK Government has also sought to phase in the various regulatory requirements for clearing the UK border, and so (in theory) life should becoming more straightforward for business importing goods into GB over time.
+The UK Government has also sought to phase in the various regulatory requirements for clearing the UK border.
+In theory, this should make life more straightforward for businesses importing goods into GB over time.